Trump strikes new overseas deal and raises old ethics issue

 “You can expect more hotel and golf deals overseas in the future,” Eric Trump said in a text exchange.

-Trump was expected announce Tuesday that he is running again for the presidency in a speech from his Palm Beach, Florida, club.
+Trump announced Tuesday that he is running again for the presidency in a speech from his Palm Beach, Florida, club.

 Trump's company struck many real estate licensing deals overseas before he entered the White House, including for hotels and residential towers in Canada, Dubai, Mexico, India and Turkey.
 Some branding experts had expected him to put his name on more buildings after he left office, with the added brand appeal of a former U.S. president.